mjrotter4445/Pewlett-Hackard-Analysis/README.md

 </p>

 ### SUMMARY
 Overall, the analysis required was multi-part.
-Initial information suggests that the impacts, in terms of numbers of roles/positions to be filled as a result of the silver tsunami population of workers begins to retire are large.
-The count employees expected to retire total 90,398.
+Initial information suggests that the impacts, in terms of numbers of roles/positions to be filled as a result of the silver tsunami, are very impactful.
+The count of employees expected to retire totals 90,398 at Pewlett Hackard.
 Planning for the future is needed.

 As we continue to plan, we can think about the future and also grow new talent within the organization.
 Mentoring programs for the next generation of Pewlett Hackard employees would benefit everyone.

 AN ADDITIIONAL QUERY THAT WILL HELP US PLAN THE MENTORSHIP PROGRAM - The table below is a query based on the number of positions that will be vacated by the retirees.
 Some departments